awsdocs/amazon-s3-userguide/doc_source/access-control-best-practices.md

 When creating a new bucket, you should apply the following tools and settings to help ensure that your Amazon S3 resources are protected\.

+**S3 Object Ownership for simplifying access control**
+S3 Object Ownership is an Amazon S3 bucket\-level setting that you can use to disable access control lists \(ACLs\) and take ownership of every object in your bucket, simplifying access management for data stored in Amazon S3\.
+By default, when another AWS account uploads an object to your S3 bucket, that account \(the object writer\) owns the object, has access to it, and can grant other users access to it through ACLs\.
+You can use Object Ownership to change this default behavior so that ACLs are disabled and you, as the bucket owner, automatically own every object in your bucket\.
+As a result, access control for your data is based on policies, such as IAM policies, S3 bucket policies, virtual private cloud \(VPC\) endpoint policies, and AWS Organizations service control policies \(SCPs\)\.

+Object Ownership has three settings that you can use to control ownership of objects uploaded in your bucket and disable or enable ACLs:

+**ACLs disabled**
++ **Bucket owner enforced \(recommended\)** – ACLs are disabled, and the bucket owner automatically owns and has full control over every object in the bucket\.
+ACLs no longer affect permissions to data in the S3 bucket\.
+The bucket uses policies exclusively to define access control\.

+**ACLs enabled**
++ **Bucket owner preferred** – The bucket owner owns and has full control over new objects that other accounts write to the bucket with the `bucket-owner-full-control` canned ACL\.
++ **Object writer \(default\)** – The AWS account that uploads an object owns the object, has full control over it, and can grant other users access to it through ACLs\.

+For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

 **Block Public Access**
 S3 Block Public Access provides four settings to help you avoid inadvertently exposing your S3 resources\.
 You can apply these settings in any combination to individual access points, buckets, or entire AWS accounts\.
 If you apply a setting to an account, it applies to all buckets and access points that are owned by that account\.
 By default, the **Block all public access** setting is applied to new buckets created in the Amazon S3 console\.